gtiwari-bidmc/LD_Score_Estimation_wiki/Partitioned-Heritability-from-Continuous-Annotations.md

 4) To create the file containing the sum of each annotation by quantile of your continuous annotation, we released a perl script [`quantile_M.pl`](https://github.com/bulik/ldsc) to compute these quantities.
 Run the command

 	perl quantile_M.pl \
-	  --ref-ld-chr baselineLD.,yourannot. \
+	  --ref-annot-chr baselineLD.,yourannot. \
 	  --frqfile-chr 1000G.EUR.QC. \
 	  --annot-header your_annot_header\
 	  --nb-quantile 5\
 	  --maf 0.05 \
 	  --out AlleleAge.baselineLD_yourannot.q5.M

-where `--ref-ld-chr` indicates the annotation files to read, `--frqfile-chr` indicates the frq files to read, `--annot-header`  indicates the header of your annotation in the `yourannot.*.annot.gz` files, `--nb-quantile` indicates the number of quantiles to generate (5 by default), `--maf` indicates the MAF threshold to use to include refernce SNPs (0.05 by default), and `--out` indicates the ouput file.
+where `--ref-annot-chr` indicates the annotation files to read, `--frqfile-chr` indicates the frq files to read, `--annot-header`  indicates the header of your annotation in the `yourannot.*.annot.gz` files, `--nb-quantile` indicates the number of quantiles to generate (5 by default), `--maf` indicates the MAF threshold to use to include reference SNPs (0.05 by default), and `--out` indicates the ouput file.
+Type `perl quantile_M.pl --help` for more information.
+Note that perl module IO::Uncompress::Gunzip should be installed to run this script.

 5) Compute heritability per quantile of one continuous annotation

-	R --vanilla --slave \
-	  --args baselineLD_yourannot.AlleleAge.q5.M BMI.baselineLD_yourannot BMI.baselineLD_yourannot.AlleleAge.q5.txt \
+	Rscript quantile_h2.r baselineLD_yourannot.AlleleAge.q5.M BMI.baselineLD_yourannot BMI.baselineLD_yourannot.AlleleAge.q5.txt
-	  < quantile_h2.r